“Prevention is better than cure. Risk management can minimise the likelihood of degradation of collections.”

-One of IFLA’s goal is to pinpoint unique, irreplaceable documentary heritage collections of value to a region, but also to the world so that in the event of a man-made or natural disaster; such information will help secure their safety.
+The Risk Register helps identify irreplaceable documentary heritage collections, so that in the event of a man-made or natural disaster, we have the information necessary to help secure their safety.
 Similar resources exist already for museums (provided by ICOM) and monuments (provided by ICOMOS).

-The IFLA Risk Register gathers information from institutions, individuals and communities holding documentary heritage.
-The information will not be made publicly available and will be treated as strictly confidential.
-IFLA will make it accessible to the Blue Shield partners and UNESCO in order for them to guarantee swift response if needed.
+Information held on the Risk Register is strictly confidential and will not be made publicly available.
+IFLA will make it accessible to the Blue Shield partners and UNESCO in order to allow for swift response if needed.

 The IFLA Risk Register is comprised of three stages: Recognise, Register, and React.

 Do you recognise the risks that might be present for your collection?
 This step will provide tools and resources to get started assessing risk and creating a risk management plan.

 Having a properly catalogued collection is vital for risk reduction.
 Here you can begin the application process for inclusion on the IFLA Risk Register.